- What to Do After Your First Arrest in Springfield, Illinois

 If you are arrested in Springfield, Illinois, understanding the process helps reduce uncertainty and prevents mistakes that damage your case.
 Knowing your rights and what steps come next matters.

-What Happens Immediately After an Arrest
+Booking and Processing: What Happens Right After an Arrest

 After an arrest, law enforcement takes you to a police station or detention facility for processing.
 This stage is called booking.